usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 | **Developing a Successful Acquisition Strategy** | This sprint guides learners through the key elements of developing a digital acquisition strategy.
 Topics include making informed build-versus-buy decisions, selecting appropriate procurement methods (e.g., OTAs, GWACs, 8(a), CSO), and structuring modular contracts to support iterative delivery.
 Learners will also examine contract types, performance-based incentives, outcome measurement tools such as burndown and velocity charts, and considerations related to data rights and long-term reuse. | - Identify how to apply flexibilities within the FAR to develop an acquisition strategy tailored for digital services.  <br> - Select appropriate evaluation methods and criteria related to cost, pricing, terms and conditions, cybersecurity, and data rights. <br> - Assess vendor maturity and capability to deliver a digital product based on defined needs and success criteria. |

 ### Topics
-- Introduction: Developing an Acquisition Strategy
+- Introduction: Developing an acquisition strategy
-- Why Do We Plan?
+- Why do we plan?
-- What Feeds the Acquisition Strategy?
+- What feeds the acquisition strategy?
-- The Acquisition Plan Lean Canvas Approach
+- The acquisition plan lean canvas approach
-- Common Risks
+- Common risks
-- Contract Exit Strategies
+- Contract exit strategies
-- Stakeholder Engagement: Capability and Cooperation
+- Stakeholder engagement: Capability and cooperation
-- Existing Contracts
+- Existing contracts
-- Streamline the Process
+- Streamline the process
-- Considerations for a New Contract
+- Considerations for a new contract
-- Funding and Programmatic Considerations
+- Funding and programmatic considerations
-- State of the Market
+- State of the market
-- Compliance & Other Legal Issues
+- Compliance & other legal issues
-- Getting to Know Your Office of General Counsel
+- Getting to know your Office of General Counsel
-- What is Intellectual Property?
+- What is intellectual property?
 - Types of IP
-- FAR Subpart 27.4 Rights in Data and Copyrights
+- FAR subpart 27.4 rights in data and copyrights
-- Contribution, Attribution, Retribution...Oh My!
+- Contribution, attribution, retribution...oh my!
-- Who Owns Open Source Code?
+- Who owns open source code?
-- Data in the Cloud (It's Cloudy Out There!)
+- Data in the cloud (It's cloudy out there!)
-- Legal Liabilities
+- Legal liabilities
-- What Happens When Open Source Software Breaks?
+- What happens when open source software breaks?
-- Case Study Tie In Module 3 Activity: Solution Evaluation with SWOT Analysis
+- Case study tie in Module 3 activity: Solution evaluation with SWOT analysis
-- Multi-vendor Contracts
+- Multi-vendor contracts

 ## Sprint 2: Developing the Solicitation